 BACKGROUND: All district-established Quality Management processes should be scalable to the level of complexity of each project.
 Any variances to District QMS required to achieve the established quality objectives should be described here.
-This may be a strategic reduction from a robust Quality Control
+This may be a strategic reduction from a robust Quality Control process in order to expedite the project schedule.
+It may also be a modification these processes to allow additional time for review due to a particularly complex project.

-4.1.8 Independent Technical Review (ITR) Team
+4.1.8 Independent Technical Review (ITR) Team ER 1110-3-12